MiaPaulson/atls4630-project1-processblog/README.md

 Per usual with this code stuff, this part of the assignment (which is the easiest section, compared to the ones my partners did) took me a very long time.
 But, I'm practicing and getting better!

+## Milestone 3

+Decided to start with State before API.
+Below are the States used for the InputValue section:
+1. Input - string
+2. Dropdown open/closed - boolean
+3. Dropdown value - button option, one at a time
+4. Filters being used - boolean

+I knew I wanted to have the "enter" key be the way to look up specific aspects of the drinks, so I had some convos with ChatGPT to walk me through how to code it and what each section was doing.
+With the CheckList assignment I had a button be pressed instead, but I wanted to go this extra step for this project.
+I worked with the boolean states for the CheckList, so that was easy to look back on and figure out how to apply it here.

+At first for the filters, I was going to add the values into a list of filters.
+However, I realized that by doing that I would have to create another functionality to remove the filters from the list.
+So, I decided instead to have each filter be a boolean of "being used", yes or no. I did a similar style as the Checkbox I used for the last project - when the filter is selected, it changes color to indicate to the user that they have that filter on.

+I also made sure that once a dropdown option was chosen, the dropdown disappeared.
+Right now its position isn't great since it moves along with different computer screens (not always right under the search bar) but I want my groupmates to have my states so I'll wait to fix that until later.